Restoring Aotearoa New Zealand’s Seagrass Meadows

 Background

-Seagrass is more like a plant you’d find on land than it is like seaweed, with long green leaves and a root structure it uses to spread.
+Seagrass is a marine plant with long green leaves and a root structure, known as rhizomes, that form extensive underground networks to withstand tidal currents.
 It grows in coastal sandflats in estuaries and harbours, and further out to sea in underwater meadows.
-It needs lots of sunlight as it depends on photosynthesis to survive, and doesn’t do well in turbid (murky) water.

 Sign up for our Restore the Meadows newsletter by clicking the ‘sign up’ button below.
 In our quarterly updates, we will share how we are progressing in our research and developing new techniques for seagrass restoration in Aotearoa.